 How often do family and friends give you completely honest feedback?
 Their immediate reaction is either minimise your problems or concerns, ignore them or skirt around the issues, because it’s not their place to tell you the truth.
 They are too emotionally connected to you to be objective and their views can also be coloured by their own experience.

 Herein lies the real benefit of counselling.
 For an entire hour, you can share all of your thoughts and feelings with another person without feeling constrained or judged.
 You can be honest about your emotions without having to worry about how these feelings might impact on your relationship.

-Some of the benefits of therapy include:
+Some of the many potential benefits of counselling can include:

-- Attaining a better understanding of yourself, your personal goals and values
+- Attaining a better understanding of yourself, your personal goals and values.

-- Resolving the issues or concerns that led you to seek therapy
+- Resolving the issues or concerns that led you to seek therapy.

-- Finding new ways to cope with stress and anxiety
+- Finding new ways to cope with stress and anxiety.

-- Managing anger, depression, and other emotional pressures
+- Managing anger, depression, and other emotional pressures.

-- Developing skills for improving your relationships
+- Developing skills for improving your relationships.

 - Breaking unhealthy patterns of behaviour and developing new ones.